loicmarie/playground-8maVaWFU/markdowns/single_cell_operations.md

 #### Cartesian coordinates to bit position

+The formula is quite simple and is highly used when working with 1D vector instead of 2D arrays.

 ```math
 bitpos = y * W + x
 ```

+Alternatively, we can deduce the cartesian coordinates from the bit position

 #### Bit position to cartesian coordinates